oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/create-calculated-measures/create-calculated-measures.md

 ### Prerequisites:

-- Complete the previous lab.
+- Complete the previous labs.

-## Task 1  Create a Calculated Measure
+## Task 1 - Create a Calculated Measure

 Create a calculated measure that returns the Percent Change in Sales from the current period as compared to the prior period.

+From the Edit screen of your Analytic View:

 1. Right click **Calculations**
-2. Choose **Add Calculated Measure**
+2. Select **Add Calculated Measure**

 ![Add Calculated Measure](images/add-calculated-measure.png)